tenaciousRas/ledwax-photon-firmware/README.md

 There are only 2 or 3 basic concepts you need to understand for controlling the strips.
 First, there is a "mod" command that tells LEDWax how many colors to display and how to cycle through them.
 Sending a valid "mod" command will cause the value of the "ledDisplayMode" particle variable to be updated.

-Several display modes are supported, and their behavior varies but there are two (2) basic families of display modes.
+Several display modes are supported.
+Their behavior varies but there are two (2) basic families of display modes.
 In "family 1" the user can configure up to 3 different colors which can be displayed in different ways on the strip.
-In "family 2" the colors are pre-set, and the user may have the option to customize a parameter of the display mode (for example:  cycle through a rainbox of pre-defined colors, user-defined length of time to cycle).
+In "family 2" the colors are pre-set, and the user may have the option to customize a parameter of the display mode (for example:  cycle through a rainbow of pre-defined colors, user-defined length of time to cycle).

 If the displayMode parameter is set to a "family 1" mode, then colors can be customized using the "col" command.